joaoaugustoss/joaoaugustoss/README.md

 I'm a passionate Computer Science Student and Researcher with a love for Data Science and Urban Computing.

+🌱 I'm currently pursuing a MSc at Universidade Estadual de Campinas

 🌱 I'm a former Software Engineering intern at Google.

 💬 Ask me about Data Science, Urban Computing, Computer Architecture, Software Development.